linssenste/instax-link-web/README.md

 ✨ TL;DR: [https://instax-link-web.vercel.app/](https://instax-link-web.vercel.app/)

 Welcome to ✨ **Instax Link Web** ✨, the rebellious lovechild of the 2450984 existing INSTAX apps for printers.
-With this open-source web application, you can use Fujifilm's INSTAX link printers ([https://instax.com/mini_link_2/en/](mini), square, and wide) directly from your browser, no strings attached!
+With this open-source web application, you can use Fujifilm's INSTAX link printers ([Mini Link](https://instax.com/mini_link_2/en/), [Square Link](https://instax.com/square_link/en/), and [Wide Link](https://instax.com/link_wide/en/)) directly from your browser, no strings attached!
 For now, **the square link printer is our star**, but mini and wide are eagerly waiting in the wings.
-Powered by the Web Bluetooth API, this app is compatible with the [https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility](cool kids' club of browsers) that embrace cutting-edge tech.
+Powered by the Web Bluetooth API, this app is compatible with the [cool kids' club of browsers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility) that embrace cutting-edge tech.

 Crafted with Vue 3 and Vite, and sprinkled with vitest for unit testing, this project is as whimsical as it is functional.

 **Disclaimer:** While I've tested this project and can confirm it won't blow up your printer, I can't take responsibility for any mishaps.
 But hey, resetting an Instax printer is usually as easy as 1-2-3!

-Big shoutout to Jasper, who didn't know their work on the Instax mini link would inspire this little gem.
+Big shoutout to Jasper (@javl), who didn't know his [work](https://github.com/javl/InstaxBLE) on the Instax mini link would inspire this little gem.

 ## Why on Earth did I build this?